 As running trainers, Adidas Ultraboost shoes have accepted they’ll see a bit of wear and tear in their time.
-They’re durable enough to last plenty of outings, whether that’s hours spent at the gym, miles covered around your neighbourhood or simply days spent walking around.
-If and when they do eventually get dirty, a quick wash will bring out the original colours once again.
+They’re durable enough to last plenty of outings, whether that’s hours spent at the gym, miles covered around your neighborhood, or simply days spent walking around.
+If and when they do eventually get dirty, a quick wash will bring out the original colors once again.

 The price of Adidas Ultraboost varies a little depending on where you buy them from, but pairs are mostly available directly from Adidas for around $230 – $260.

 Adidas Ultraboost 21 vs. 20 vs. DNA

 Delve a little deeper into the world of Adidas Ultraboost, and you’ll discover that there’s not just one specific type in the market.
 Both the Ultraboost 20 and the 21 have their pros and cons, but most boil down to ideal preference.

 The 20 is regarded as being a smoother shoe for running, with the 21 considered to be a little clunkier (thanks to the addition of even more foam) with more of a snug fit.
 If you’re running on smooth terrain, the 21 might be a better choice.